pelmers/pelmers.github.io/_posts/2017-05-09-geoshaper.md

 layout: post
 title: Shape matching on road maps
 ---
-TODO: delete this part.
-This post describes how I construct the map matrix for performing shape matching on road maps.
-Part 2 may come soon describing the remainder of the process of finding an arbitrary user-defined shape on a city's road map.

 [Geogrid](https://crates.io/crates/geogrid) is a rust library which approximately quantizes map data into a two-dimensional grid.
 I suggest such a representation has application for visualization or applying image processing